Taco 1920 x 116

 Alfonsina Russo.
 Photo Corriere della Sera.

 In 2016 Pope Francis appointed Babara Jatta as the first woman director of the Vatican Museums which includes the Sistine Chapel.
-A specialist in art history, Jatta has undertaken numerous restoration projects including the frescoes in the Raphael Rooms.
+A specialist in art history, Jatta has overseen multiple restoration projects, including the frescoes in the Raphael Rooms, and has organised a series of special events for the Vatican's current Jubilee Year.
 She has also raised the profile of one of the world's most prestigious museums and is the most prominent female administrator in the Vatican.

 Barbara Jatta.
 Photo Huffington Post.

-Galleria Borghese, home to a priceless collection of works by Bernini, Caravaggio and Raphael, is directed by professor of modern art history Francesca Cappelletti who took over in late 2020 from the long-standing director Anna Coliva.
-Within her first few months Cappelletti acquired a Guido Reni painting for the Villa Borghese collection and since then has launched a series of new digital programmes and staged major exhibitions.
+Galleria Borghese, home to a priceless collection of works by Bernini, Caravaggio and Raphael, is directed by professor of modern art history Francesca Cappelletti who took over in 2020 from the long-standing director Anna Coliva.
+Within her first few months Cappelletti acquired a Guido Reni painting for the Villa Borghese collection and since then has launched a series of new digital programmes and staged major exhibitions involving leading contemporary artists.
+Cappelletti is also one of the curators of the freshly opened Caravaggio blockbuster at Palazzo Barberini.

 Francesca Cappelletti.
 Photo La Repubblica.